Jesus Year: Spring Equinox

 It occurred to me that I could spend this year trying to get to know him again (it's been a while).
-I could read the gospels every day and meditate on who he was that year, that year of his death.
-I could meditate on who I am, this year of my life — the points of connection, the differences.
+I could read the gospels every day and meditate on who he was, that year of his death.
+I could meditate on who I am, this year of my life—the points of connection, the differences.
 Perhaps I could find out if there's still a conversation to be had between us.

 I have been following my New Year's Resolution to live the Tao this year.
 I feel something happening in me; it feels like what happened toward the end of my time in France, when all this slow, internal work came together and bore fruit.
 This continual trying and forgetting and not spending effort on the forgetting but trying again.
 I've been more aware, a shift.
 I remember to feel things.
-I remember the word enlightenment, because lately it feels like a room with the lights on — nothing transcendent or ecstatic, but you can see where the furniture is.
+I remember the word enlightenment, because lately it feels like a room with the lights on—nothing transcendent or ecstatic; it's just, you can see where the furniture is.

-The last time this happened, the key was acceptance: I accepted the distance, the dryness, and this opened up a richness that quenched my thirst in each consecutive moment.
+The last time this happened, the key was acceptance: I accepted the distance, the dryness, and this opened up a richer way of being that quenched my thirst in each consecutive moment.
 I've noticed acceptance in this time, too.
 I've been thinking about time passing, getting older, death and the fleeting.
 I am always thinking about these things, but lately I think of them with acceptance instead of heartache.
 Here we are, then.

 There is dispiritedness in me.

 Acceptance is a redeemer, though.
 There's something to be gained, some great strength, a rebuilding, just in looking at yourself and saying, "Here we are."
 I guess if you're standing in your center, you're ready to pivot.
 So acceptance prepares you for movement.